michaelgruczel/teststrategies-and-tools-for-java/README.md

 * Gatling
 * Jmeter

-There are of course more tools.
+Also in this field there are of course more tools.

 ### Security tests